 But I can do lunges with quite a bit of weight without hurting my back.
 I also do thrusts laying on my back on the floor with weights on my hips.

 I also do cable kickbacks (I even have my own ankle strap since the ones at the gym are often missing or really dirty).
-I use the adductor machine at the gym.
-Austin taught me to do way more sets and reps on this machine than I had ever done before.
+I use the abductor machine at the gym.
+My trainer taught me to do way more sets and reps on this machine than I had ever done before.
 Sometimes, we hog that machine for half an hour as we do our reps to failure over and over.

 Just when I think I’m done, he will say “Give me five more.”
 Then he will say, “Five more” or “Ten more.”
 It’s grueling at that point, and sometimes I will call him names, but he knows it’s just the muscle fibers talking, and I apologize later and thank him for pushing me harder.